MIPoPS can digitize the following analog videotape formats:

 MIPoPS has a fee schedule that takes into account the type of organization, size of the collection, and a set of additional factors.

 - 1-19 tapes: $60/tape + tax

 - 20-49 tapes: $55/tape + tax

 - 100+ tapes: please contact us for custom quote

 - Archival Information Packages (AIP) ready for ingest into a digital asset management system

 - public access via MIPoPS’ Internet Archive Collection page

 - digitization workflow training

-In some cases, MIPoPS may also be able to offer dark storage back-up onto LTO.
+For qualifying institutions, MIPoPS offers dark storage back-up on their LTO system.
 For more information, please contact us.